 The total number of users who interacted with your content by posting or leaving comments, whether their comments were added to your stream’s feed or not.
-This number also includes the number of client users (writers, editors, etc.) that have contributed to the stream in the Engage back-end.
+This number also includes the number of client users (writers, editors, etc.) that have contributed to the stream in the Live back-end.

 The total number of posts made by users in the back-end of your stream (i.e., Writers, Editors etc.)

 The total number of comments, including Twitter comments, that have been published to your stream.
 This number does not include comments in moderation, or comments that have been deleted.